oroinc/documentation/commerce/frontstore_guide/navigation/index.rst

 Tables
 ~~~~~~

 Views in the form of tables can be considered the most commonly used UI elements in Oro applications.
-They are interactive, as they not only display data about specific store records, but contain links to these records’ pages.
+They are interactive, as they not only display data about specific store records but contain links to these records’ pages.
 Views are also configurable – so you can adjust the appearance and contents of the tables to your taste and needs.

 Such tables represent aggregated views of data and store records, making it easy to locate and manage records, with every grid page functionally tailored to the type of information it represents.